 There’s a couple of different themes that I recommend to fashion bloggers.
-First and foremost, my favorite theme by far is the Divi theme.
-This is the theme that I use on my website, The Chic Pursuit.
+First and foremost, one of my favorite theme by far is the Divi theme.
+This is the theme that I’ve used on my website, The Chic Pursuit.

 Here are some examples of what I’ve created with Divi…

 Divi designs on my website, Les Anagnou and Design By Krista.

 It’s the perfect theme to use because it’s SOOOOO customizable and beginner friendly.
 It’s drag and drop, so you know exactly what you’re doing, because you can see it with your own eyes!
 It’s the #1 best selling WordPress theme of all time, and with good reason.

 Have a look at how different they all look to one another, but also how professional they all look.
 You can make your website look like a high-end store, a blog, or a services site with the same theme.
 This is what I love about Divi!

 Option 2 – Feminine Themes From 17th Avenue & Others

 If you’re after feminine themes, a great place for that is 17th Avenue.

 How to become a fashion blogger: Choose a feminine theme to boost sponsorships